Fadahunsi-Paul/Fadahunsi-Paul/README.md

 - 👋 Hi, I’m @Fadahunsi-Paul
-- 👀 I’m interested in ...coding
+- 👀 Backend Developer
-- 🌱 I’m currently learning ...c++
-- 💞️ I’m looking to collaborate on ...c++
-- 📫 How to reach me ...scandiclamar@gmail.com
+- 📫 Reach me via ...scandiclamar@gmail.com

 <!---
 Fadahunsi-Paul/Fadahunsi-Paul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.